Theoretical and Computational Neuroscience Summer School

 University of Basel, Switzerland

-I am a PhD student under the supervision of Rava Azeredo da Silveira in the Theoretical and Computational Neuroscience Group at the Institute of Molecular and Clinical Ophthalmology Basel.
-I studied Mathematics and Physics at Tsinghua University and conducted my B.Sc. research at the Tsinghua Laboratory of Brain and Intelligence under the supervision of Sen Song.
+I am a PhD student in the Theoretical and Computational Neuroscience Group at the Institute of Molecular and Clinical Ophthalmology Basel (IOB), supervised by Rava Azeredo da Silveira.
+I earned my B.Sc. in Mathematics and Physics at Tsinghua University, where I conducted undergraduate research in the Laboratory of Brain and Intelligence under Sen Song.

 Luke Ewig